IndexerDAO/webApp/indexerdao/README.md

 The easiest way to deploy your Next.js app is to use the Vercel Platform from the creators of Next.js.

 Check out our Next.js deployment documentation for more details.

+## FAQ

+Problem: "Expression produces a union type that is too complex to represent"
+Solution: View > Command Palette > run `TypeScript: Select TypeScript` > Make sure you have `Use workspace version` selected